ioccc-src/winner/1992/westley/README.md

 [nuke](https://en.wikipedia.org/wiki/Nuclear_weapon) the [entire
 world](https://en.wikipedia.org/wiki/Earth) or just the [USA](https://en.wikipedia.org/wiki/United_States), respectively, without enough args.
+And not that we need any help with this or anything :-) but we do encourage you to test it.
 This should not be fixed.

 ## Judges' remarks: